Stability of the Universe Model Coupled with Phantom and Tachyon Fields: Abstract

 \section{Abstract}

-In this paper, we study phase space analysis of locally rotationally symmetric Bianchi type I universe model by taking different linear combinations for the interactions between scalar field models and dark matter.
-An autonomous system of equations is established by defining normalized dimensionless variables.
-In order to investigate stability of the system, we evaluate corresponding critical points for different values of the parameters.
-We also evaluate power-law scale factor whose behavior shows different cosmological phases.
-The dynamical analysis indicates a matter dominated epoch ultimately followed by a late accelerated expansion phase.
-It is found that all the critical points indicate accelerated expansion of the universe for tachyon coupled field.
-We conclude that negative values of $m$ provide more stable future attractors as compared to its positive values.
+In this paper, we study the phase space analysis of locally rotationally symmetric Bianchi type I universe model by taking interactions between dark matter and scalar field models.
+We define normalized dimensionless variables to develop an autonomous system of equations.
+We also find the corresponding critical points in order to study the dynamics of the system.
+The dynamical analysis indicates that all the critical points correspond to accelerated cosmic expansion for tachyon coupled field.
+We observe that positive values of $m$ provide more stable future attractors as compared to its negative values.
+We also analyze the behavior of power-law scale factor which shows different cosmological phases.
+It is found that the region for decelerated expansion gets larger for the phantom coupled matter by increasing $m$ while this region decreases for tachyon coupled field.